-The program will have a curriculum consisting of theory, practical and theory-cumpractical with well-defined outcomes.
+The program will have a curriculum consisting of theory, practical, theory-cumpractical and integrated theory-and-practice courses with well-defined outcomes.
 In addition, the curriculum will also include Employment Enhancement Courses.

-The curriculum will specify the class hours (of 60 / 90 minutes) in a semester for each course.
+The curriculum will specify the class hours (of 60 minutes) in a semester for each course.
 The credits will determine the weightage in computing the Grade Point Average and Cumulative Grade Point Average of the student.